 Contoso migration series

-We have a series of articles that demonstrates how the fictitious organization Contoso migrates on-premises infrastructure to the Microsoft Azure cloud.
+We have a series of articles that demonstrate how the fictitious organization Contoso migrates its on-premises infrastructure to the Microsoft Azure cloud.

-The series includes information and scenarios that illustrate how to set up a migration of infrastructure, and run different types of migrations.
+The series includes scenarios that illustrate how to set up an infrastructure migration, and how to run different types of migrations.
 Scenarios grow in complexity as they progress.
-The articles show how the Contoso company completes its migration mission, but pointers for general reading and specific instructions are provided throughout.
+The articles show how the Contoso company handles migration, but general instructions and pointers are provided throughout.

 The articles in the series are summarized in the table below.

-- Each migration scenario is driven by slightly different business goals that determine the migration strategy.
+- Each migration scenario is driven by slightly different business requirements, that determine the migration strategy.

-- For each deployment scenario, we provide information about business drivers and goals, a proposed architecture, steps to perform the migration, and recommendation for cleanup and next steps after migration is complete.
+- For each deployment scenario, we provide information about business drivers and goals, a proposed architecture, steps to perform the migration, and recommendations for cleanup and next steps after migration is complete.